 - About Us

 The application fee is waived for applications received by December 1, 2013.
-Application form may be downloaded via this link.
+Application form may be downloaded at the bottom of this page.

 IDP's year-long training has been a way for me to significantly deepen my practice without withdrawing from my day-to-day life.
 The training provided me with support for my home practice, challenging exchange in my study and the experience of love within a sangha of incredible folks walking the path together." - 2011 Immersion Trainee, Meredith Arena, coordinator, IDP Seattle

 Listen to a Q&A Session on the Immersion Training at this link!

 1) To enhance participants' personal understanding and practice of Buddhist principles and meditative disciplines.
 The immersion encourages students to make a commitment to their path, deepen their connection with the Buddhist teachings, and establish meditation practice as a life-long engagement.